ZRiddle/PokeAlertsOnboarding/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KAPNGJN7SGUUQ)

-We're just a couple of guys that found a way to make Pokemon a lot more fun and we wanted to share it.
+We're just a couple guys that found a way to make Pokemon a way fun and wanted to share it.
 Any donations will help **a ton** as we're currently building this with our own time and money.
 You can donate with the **Paypal** Button above or to the **Venmo** account @PokeAlerts.